gianlucabencomo/Skynet-Roomba/pico/README.md

 ## Integration

 - The Pico code is designed to work seamlessly with the server scripts in the `server/` directory.
+Every pico can be flashed with this code without modification to `main.py`.
 - Make sure network addresses and ports match between the Pico and server configurations.

 ---